About me

 I have BA (Hons) in Person-Centred Counselling, which has helped in my understanding of various issues we face in our daily lives, garnered during my training and working with various clients, and offering pastoral care to members of my local community.

-These issues may include but not limited to depression, anxiety, loss, bereavement, stress, trauma, divorce, relationship issues, etc. Sometimes, we cope with these issues and sometimes we can't, and that is when it starts to affect our mental health.
+These issues may include but not limited to depression, anxiety, loss, bereavement, stress, trauma, divorce, relationship issues, personality disorders, etc. Sometimes, we cope with these issues and sometimes we can't, and that is when it starts to affect our mental health.
 I can't promise to make it all go away but I can help by providing you with a safe space to talk; reflect and be inspired to actualise your potential; empower yourself; improve the quality of your life and relationships; and most importantly, understand and embrace your identity or 'label' to be the best version of yourself.

 Member organisations

-The Association of Christian Counsellors is a professional body representing and setting standards for Christian counselling and care in the UK.
+The Association of Christians in Counselling and Linked Professions (ACC) is a Christian professional membership organisation for those involved in counselling/psychotherapy and linked professions, i.e. pastoral care, coaching and spiritual direction, in the UK.
 The organisation is made up of various different membership categories, including Counsellor and Accredited, and requires all members working as counsellors to undertake Continuous Professional Development on a regular basis.

 Accredited register membership